SecP-Tuning: Efficient Privacy-Preserving Prompt Tuning for Large Language Models via MPC: Experiments

-\paragraph{MPC-Backend \& Testbeds.} Our implementation is based on the MPC framework CrypTen~\footnote{\url{https://github.com/facebookresearch/CrypTen}}.
+\paragraph{MPC-Backend \& Testbeds.} Our implementation is based on the PPML framework CrypTen~\footnote{\url{https://github.com/facebookresearch/CrypTen}}, while the execution of FoT and RFA relies on the open-source libraries provided in~\citep{bbtv1} and \citep{RFA1}.
 We conduct our experimental evaluations on three servers, each equipped with an A100 GPU.
 To enable a comprehensive efficiency comparison, we utilize \textit{Linux Traffic Control (TC)} to simulate various network conditions.
-Specifically: In the local area network (LAN) scenario, we set the bandwidth to $3$ Gbps with a round-trip latency of $0.8$ ms. For the wide area network (WAN) setting, we consider two different configurations: \{100 Mbps, 80 ms\} and \{200 Mbps, 40 ms\}, simulating diverse WAN environments.
+Specifically: In the LAN scenario, we set the bandwidth to 3 Gbps with a round-trip latency of $0.8$ ms. For the WAN setting, we consider two different configurations: \{100 Mbps, 80 ms\} and \{200 Mbps, 40 ms\}.

-\paragraph{Models and Datasets.} To maintain consistency with prior work on FoT~\citep{bbtv1, bbtv2}, we adopt RoBERTa$_{\text{LARGE}}$~\citep{liu2019roberta} as our backbone model.
-It is worth noting that~\secfwt is compatible with other Transformer-based large language models, such as GPT~\citep{gpt2,gpt3}, T5~\citep{2020t5}, and BART~\citep{lewis2020bart}.
-We leave privacy-preserving fine-tuning of these models to future work.
-For datasets, we follow standard practice and use the GLUE benchmark, which consists of representative tasks for evaluating natural language understanding.

-\paragraph{Baseline.} To demonstrate the effectiveness of \secfwt, we establish several baselines for comparison.
-Specifically, for performance evaluation, we consider the following four baselines: \begin{itemize}[leftmargin=*] \item Full Fine-tuning with Softmax Attention (Full+SM): We fully fine-tune RoBERTa$_{\text{LARGE}}$ on downstream task data using the standard softmax-based attention mechanism. \item Full Fine-tuning with Random Feature Attention (Full+RFA): We replace the softmax-based attention in RoBERTa$_{\text{LARGE}}$ with RFA and then conduct full fine-tuning on downstream tasks. \item Forward-Only Tuning with Softmax Attention (FoT+SM): We perform FoT on RoBERTa$_{\text{LARGE}}$ using downstream task data with the standard softmax-based attention. \end{itemize} For efficiency evaluation, we exclude Manual Prompting as it incurs no computational or communication overhead.
-Thus, we assess the full pipeline runtime and communication cost for the remaining three baselines.